Flagler Beach, Florida: Geography

 The Ocean Palm Villas South subdivision east of the Intracoastal Waterway is the only portion of Flagler Beach in Volusia County.

-Florida State Road A1A travels through Flagler Beach along an approximate north-south axis.
+Florida State Road A1A travels through Flagler Beach along an approximate north–south axis.
 The road suffered significant damage during Hurricane Matthew, due to coastal erosion facilitated by a storm surge.

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, 5,160 people, 2,461 households, and 1,490 families were residing in the city.

+As of the 2010 United States census, e 4,484 people, 2,363 households, and 1,410 families were living in the city.